stemhacks/hourofcode-workshop/README.md

-[Octave](https://octave-online.net/ ) is an incredible tool for mathematics.
+<a href="https://octave-online.net/" target="_blank">Octave</a> is an incredible tool for mathematics.
 It lets users do complex calculations and make complicated graphs that you couldn't make anywhere else.

 Here is some sample code you can copy and paste into octave to show you what it can do.